MUNICIPAL WASTE GENERATION PER UNIT OF GDP

 State assessment/description

-In 2022, waste generation recorded a decline (-1.9%), diverging from the trends of GDP and household consumption, which increased by 4% and 5.8%, respectively.
-Regarding the waste prevention target set by the Directive Decree of October 7, 2013—which established a 5% reduction in municipal waste generation per unit of GDP by 2020 compared to 2010—this target was achieved in 2022, with a reduction of 13.5% compared to 2010 (Figure 2).
+In 2024, municipal waste generation increased compared with the previous year (+2.3%), as did GDP and household consumption, both +0.7%.
+With reference to the waste prevention target set by the Directorial Decree of 7 October 2013, which established a 5% reduction by 2020 in municipal waste generation per unit of GDP compared with 2010, the target was achieved in 2024, with a reduction of 13.3% compared with 2010 (Figure 2).

 Trend assessment/description